jakubg1/OpenSMCE/README.md

 This is a **LÖVE2D** project.
 The supported version of the engine is **11.3**

 ## Current Status
 This project is currently work-in-progress.
-Currently the most effort is spent to rework UI system, and soon Beta 4.0.0 will be released.
-This version will offer massive improvements compared to Beta 3.0.0, and will **not** be compatible with existing games.
+Currently I'm slowly working on Beta 5.0.0, which will add some level format changes.
+It might **not** be compatible with existing games.

 ### Plans
 The first priority for now is to release the full 1.0.0 version.

 These are the things planned to do before full 1.0.0 version is released:
-- Split the game config file into respective files.
-- ~~Split sound events and sprites into separate files for each.~~
-- ~~Optimize sphere drawing routine.~~
-- ~~Add remaining Luxor 1 functionality (profile selector).~~
 - Make progress autosave functionality, emergency save function.
 - Fix bugs.

 For more information, you can take a look [here](https://github.com/jakubg1/OpenSMCE/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Full+1.0+release%22).

 ### Further plans